christian-doucette/tolkein_text/README.md

 Using the network architecture stated above and cross entropy loss, I find the weights that minimize loss on the training data.
 These weights are calculated with gradient descent using Pytorch's Autograd package.

 ### Text Generation
-By applying the softmax function to the output of the network, I get a probability distribution over all remaining words.
+By applying the softmax function to the output of the network, I get a probability distribution over all words in the vocabulary.
 Then, I take a weighted random choice of these to decide the next word.